JaneKuali/CMPG-323-Overview---33526966/README.md

 * Project 1 will make use of <a href="https://github.com/JaneKuali/CMPG-323-Overview---33526966">this</a> repository.
 * Project 2 - <a href="https://github.com/JaneKuali/CMPG-323-Project-2---33526966">click here</a>.
 * Project 3 can be found <a href="https://github.com/JaneKuali/CMPG323-Project-3---33526966">here</a>.
+* Project 4 - <a href="https://github.com/JaneKuali/CMPG-323-Project-4-33526966">click here</a>
+* Project 5 - <a href="https://github.com/JaneKuali/CMPG-323-Project-5---333526966">click here</a>
-* The repositories for Projects 4 and 5 will created seperately and then integrated to the main <a href="https://github.com/users/JaneKuali/projects/6">Kanban Project<a/> within <a href="https://github.com/JaneKuali/CMPG-323-Overview---33526966">this</a> repo as shown in the diagram below:
+These repositories will then be integrated to the main <a href="https://github.com/users/JaneKuali/projects/6">Kanban Project<a/> within <a href="https://github.com/JaneKuali/CMPG-323-Overview---33526966">this</a> repo as shown in the diagram below:

 ![Context diagram drawio](https://user-images.githubusercontent.com/81962930/185412068-b2fe071c-3248-4628-8a84-cc7b494dcc21.png)